DefectDojo/django-DefectDojo/README.md

 # Getting Started

-We recommend checking out the [about](https://defectdojo.readthedocs.io/en/latest/about.html) document to learn the terminology of DefectDojo, and the
+We recommend checking out the [about](https://defectdojo.readthedocs.io/en/latest/about.html) document to learn the terminology of DefectDojo and the
 [getting started guide](https://defectdojo.readthedocs.io/en/latest/getting-started.html) for setting up a new installation.
 We've also created some example [workflows](https://defectdojo.readthedocs.io/en/latest/workflows.html) that should give you an idea of how to use DefectDojo for your own team.